jakes-space/firetender/README.md

 const pizzaFactory = FiretenderDoc.makeClassFactoryFor(pizzaSchema);
 ```

+The static `FiretenderDoc.makeClassFactory()` method simplifies document
+creation by capturing the schema.

-Optional records and arrays should typically Zod's `.default()` to provide an
+Optional records and arrays should typically use `.default()` to provide an
 empty collection when missing.
 That isn't required, but it makes accessing
-these fields less annoying.
-The downside is that empty collection fields are
+these fields simpler because they will always be defined.
+The downside is that
-not pruned and will appear in Firestore.
+empty collection fields are not pruned and will appear in Firestore.

 ### Add a document